aerionator/Water-Quality-Potability/README.md

-# CP-CC-Test
-Miscellaneous for Capstone Project
+# Water Quality and Potability